pyralog/pyralog/ADVANCED_FEATURES.md

 - **Global Raft Cluster**: Cluster membership, partition creation/deletion metadata
 - **Per-Partition Raft Clusters**: Parallel operations, no global bottleneck

-**Note:** With Snowflake-powered distributed coordinators, we **eliminate** the need for coordinator election via Global Raft - any node can be a coordinator!
+**Note:** With Snowflake-powered Pharaoh Network, we **eliminate** the need for coordinator election via Global Raft - any node can be a coordinator!

 Enables fast failover and scales to thousands of partitions.